 The applicant determined that including a visitor serving commercial use on the bottom floor of each of the residential structures would make the project infeasible as it would: 1) eliminate 14 residential units from the project and 2) would require the developer to build out commercial space which would likely never be rented or occupied by a commercial use especially as most of these storefronts would not be visible from the public right of way.
-Attachment 4 provides a market study and feasibility analysis for various configurations of the project and the study concluded that the proposed project would generate an ROI of 10% and the alternative project (1/3 retail 2/3 multifamily) would generate an ROI of 4.8%.
+Attachment 5 provides a market study and feasibility analysis for various configurations of the project and the study concluded that the proposed project would generate an ROI of 10% and the alternative project (1/3 retail 2/3 multifamily) would generate an ROI of 4.8%.
 The lower ROI of the alternative project makes it an infeasible project as an investor could earn this rate of return by investing in the much more secure government bond market.
-Therefore, the applicant requested a planning incentive under State Density Bonus law to reduce this requirement which was approved by the City Council on March 24, 2025.
+Therefore, the applicant requested a planning incentive under State Density Bonus law to reduce this requirement which was approved by the City Council on March 24, 2025 for the prior project configuration.

-However, to ensure the project provides adequate visitor-serving uses consistent with the intent of the CH land use designation, the applicant has revised the project description, through this CDP and Use Permit amendment, to include 2,450 SF of hotel units on the ground floor of Building 3.
+However, to ensure the project provides adequate visitor-serving uses consistent with the intent of the CH land use designation, the applicant has revised the project description, through this CDP and Use Permit amendment, to include 2,450 SF of hotel units on the ground floor of Building 3 as requested by the Coastal Commission staff.
 The hotel units would add more Coastal Act and LCP priority uses (lodging) to the ground floor of Building 3.
 As modified through the planning incentive through State Density Bonus Law and with these added visitor serving components, the project complies with the Land Use Definition and section 17.22.030-E of the CLUDC.
+The City Council would need to approve this modified incentive request as part of this amended project, and the findings for doing so are both in this report and in the attached resolution (Attachment 1).